 Here’s a shocking statistic: Some 30 to 40 percent of the food supply in the United States goes to waste each year according to estimates from the U.S. Department of Agriculture.
 The government now has ambitious goals to drive down the waste and loss in coming decades — in part to address the needs of Americans who need the food, and in part to conserve on resources and prevent pollution from production of food that is not consumed.

 That’s the big picture.
 But did you know that a huge amount of that waste happens at the household level?
 It can translate to hundreds of dollars waste per person each year.

-So to help you stop throwing away hundreds of dollars in uneaten food each year, we’ve rounded up the best tips for fighting food waste.
+So to help you bolster your budget and do your part in the effort, we’ve rounded up the best tips for fighting food waste.

 1. Check fridge and freezer temperatures periodically